 WeatherEye is an original music project focused on writing and recording songs about the soul and spirit.
 WeatherEye’s lyrics tend to be introspective, set to expressive scores on a wide soundstage.

 The first song released, “Crystalline Dreams”, is a trip through the conflicts we all have in life when letting go is required of us but our soul is not ready to say goodbye just yet.
-“Who I Am” (coming soon) was written after a bad day at the office led to puzzling over identity, with an unexpected resolution.
-“Fair Warning” (also coming soon) is a dreamy dive into a late night argument and how the determination of others inspires us, even more so when we disagree.
+“Who I Am” was written after a bad day at the office led to puzzling over identity, with an unexpected resolution.
+“Fair Warning” is a dreamy dive into a late night argument and how the determination of others inspires us, even more so when we disagree.

-According to Tony Scott, founder and sole member, “The WeatherEye moniker captures my state of being as a child: the little observer, hyper-vigilant, beholding massive forces colliding before his eyes, trying to foresee the next storm over the horizon that would inescapably reshape a young reality.
+According to Tony Scott, multi-instrumentalist and sole member, “The WeatherEye moniker captures my state of being as a child: the little observer, hyper-vigilant, beholding massive forces colliding before his eyes, trying to foresee the next storm over the horizon that would inescapably reshape a young reality.
 Once that reality was questioned, it answered with a flood of memories and thoughts, some curious and beautiful, others uneasy.
 It was the first step on a journey of finding my own voice, figuratively and literally, as a person and as an artist.”

 Although Tony is the sole member of WeatherEye, “Each song has been a collaboration.
 Many other musicians have contributed to the creation and performance of this music.
 Some have patiently contributed in the studio for hours of takes; others have been unbelievably supportive and instructive.
 All of us who have worked on these songs hope you enjoy them and come back here often to stream, watch, and download.”